 7.17.
-A range of technical and baseline studies have already been carried out at the site which have informed the indicative zonal masterplan for the site.
-A summary of this work and the initial findings is set out below which demonstrates that there are no technical constraints to delivering employment-led mixed-use development at the site in the short term.
-This represents a strong commitment to developing the site.
+Initial technical and feasibility work has been carried out for the sites.
+The initial findings are set out below which demonstrate that there are no known technical constraints to delivering employment-led mixed-use development at the sites in the short term.
+This represents a strong commitment to developing the sites.